jamie-rice/Web-App-Pen-Test/Project Description.md

 CWE-693 	Protection Mechanism Failure	Incorrect HTTP security headers:

-CWE-798 	Use of Hard-coded credentials	Default credentials
+CWE-798 	Use of Hard-coded credentials	default credentials

 These vulnerabilities and the processes used to find them are documented within the document